-Q: What is the antithesis of sitting at a desk in a cubicle looking at a computer screen all day long while wearing a headset and talking to people you have never met?
+Q: What is the antithesis of sitting at a desk in a cubicle looking at a computer screen all day long while wearing a headset and talking to team members that you have never met?

 A: Teaching yoga!